-The Fund expects to declare and distribute all of its net investment income, if any, to shareholders as dividends at least quarterly.
+The Fund expects to declare and distribute all of its net investment income, if any, to shareholders as dividends monthly.
 The Fund may distribute such income dividends and capital gains more frequently, if necessary, in order to reduce or eliminate federal excise or income taxes on the Fund.